TomasHubelbauer/solar/README.md

 # Solar

-Throughout the next few years, I aim to experiment with and learn about solar system with the ultimate goal of building a couple of systems on my property.
+Throughout the next few years, I aim to experiment with and learn about solar systems with the ultimate goal of building a couple of systems on my property.

 This repository is used to track the progress of both my learning and building.